codeigniter4/CodeIgniter4/contributing/pull_request.md

 ## Guidelines

 Before we look into how to contribute to CodeIgniter4, here are some guidelines.
+Your Pull Requests (PRs) need to meet our guidelines.

 If your Pull Requests fail to pass these guidelines, they will be declined, and you will need to re-submit when you’ve made the changes.
 This might sound a bit tough, but it is required for us to maintain the quality of the codebase.

-Your Pull Requests (PRs) need to meet our guidelines.
-If a PR fails to pass these guidelines, it will be declined and you will need to re-submit when you’ve made the changes.
-This might sound a bit tough, but it is required for us to maintain quality of the code-base.

 ### PHP Style

-All code must meet the [Style Guide](./styleguide.md).
-This makes certain that all submitted code is of the same format as the existing code and ensures that the codebase will be as readable as possible.

 - [CodeIgniter Coding Style Guide](./styleguide.md)

 All code must conform to our [Style Guide](./styleguide.md), which is based on PSR-12.

-This makes certain that all code is the same format as the existing code and means it will be as readable as possible.
+This makes certain that all submitted code is of the same format as the existing code and ensures that the codebase will be as readable as possible.

 Our Style Guide is similar to PSR-1 and PSR-2, from PHP-FIG, but not necessarily the same or compatible.